campusrover/sumobots/README.md

 2. All-vs-all: All possible unique combinations of genome pairs are assessed, and the payoffs across all fights averaged for determining fitness.
 3. All-vs-some: each genome plays against n other unique genomes.
 4. Intra-species pairing: This method pairs genomes from the same species using one of the above three methods, and thus only pairs genomes that are relatively similar to one another.

+The first technique is the fastest, since each genome is only paired once in each generation.
+However, it also gives the poorest sence of each genome's true adaptive capacity, because each is only given one chance to fight.
+Any genome that happens to be paired up with a particularly self-destructive genome is going to be assigned a high fitness value that does not reflect its true skill level.

+The second technique affords a much more representative evaluation of each genome, since each genome is paired up with every other genome in the population and the payoffs averaged across all runs.
+However, such a pairing scheme takes considerable time to run, and is thus often impractical for any considerably sized population.

+The third pairing technique attempts to get the best of both the first and second methods, by pairing each genome with only a few other genomes.
+That way, fitness values are more representative of a genome's true adaptivity since they will be the averaged result across several fights, but will nevertheless keep the training time down by limiting each genome to only a small number of opponent match-ups.

+The fourth and final pairing technique makes use of NEAT's speciation feature.
+By only pairing genomes from the same species together, this ensures a more fair fight, since genomes within the same species are more similar than those outside the species.
+By ensuring each pairing is of a relatively similar skill level, we are more likely to maintain a meaningful learning gradient for each genome to evolve along.
+The alternative is a problem in which one genome so far outperforms its opponent, that there is no chance for the opponent to find whatever learning gradient might otherwise be there to find.

+Based on the explanation we've presented here, we recommend using the intra-species all-vs-some pairing method in future training runs.
 <a name="payoffs"></a>
 ##### Assigning Payoffs
 The design of payoffs is of utmost importance to successful evolutionary training.
 Our original payoff scheme was as follows: